virtualcodewarrior/syntax-highlight/README.md

 :weary: **PROBLEMS** :weary:

-1. No fallback, `<script />` tag is stripped out by most RSS readers, so if you are using Syntax-Highlight on a blog, you are better off with the `<pre />` method.
+1. No fallback, `<script />` tag is stripped out by most RSS readers, so if you are using syntaxhighlight on a blog, you are better off with the `<pre />` method.
-2. If you include a closing script tag, eg `</script>`, even inside CDATA block, most browsers will incorrectly close `<script type="text/Syntax-Highlight">` tag prematurely.
+2. If you include a closing script tag, eg `</script>`, even inside CDATA block, most browsers will incorrectly close `<script type="text/syntaxhighlight">` tag prematurely.

-Syntax-Highlight looks for `<script type="Syntax-Highlight" />` which have a specially formatted `class` attribute.
+syntaxhighlight looks for `<script type="syntaxhighlight" />` which have a specially formatted `class` attribute.
 The format of the attribute is the same as the CSS `style` attribute.
 The only required parameter is `brush`.

 Here’s an example (**Please note necessary CDATA tag**):